 If you spend all day on your computer, there’s a good chance that you aren’t moving much.
 You can always take breaks, stretch, and exercise.
 However, there’s another smart solution to the problem: a sit and stand workspace.

-By adding a standing option to your workspace, you can avoid cramped legs and a sore back.
+You can start to buy electric standing desks because by adding a standing option to your workspace, you can avoid cramped legs and a sore back.
 Every time you feel those muscles tightening you can stand up and keep on working.

 Even better, you don’t have to invest hundreds of dollars into an expensive adjustable desk to get this fancy smart home feature.
 All you need to do is get a more affordable adjustable laptop stand and you’re good to go.